MicrosoftDocs/mixed-reality/mrtk-unity/release-notes/mrtk-28-release-notes.md

 ### Performance Improvements

-Thanks to @jverral and @jonathoncobb for their help in making MRTK 2.8.0 run much smoother with their major performance improvements.
+MRTK 2.8.0 runs significantly smoother with these major performance improvements.

 - Don't do raycasts for the GazeProvider if it's behavior is set [#10340](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/10340)
 - Better handling for excess proximity lights [#10241](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/10241)